Name, Legal Form, Legal Headquarters, Duration

 b.
 The General Assembly, on recommendation from the Executive Committee, may establish and abolish Divisions and Working Parties.

 c.
-The Chairman of a Division/Working Party shall be ex officio member of the Executive Committee and may attend the General Assembly in a non-voting capacity.
+The Chairman of a Division/Working Party can be an ex officio member of the Executive Committee and may attend the General Assembly in a non-voting capacity.

 d.
 The Divisions shall operate in accordance with the Directives for Divisions.

 a.
-The Secretariat shall carry out the administration of the business of the Federation.
+The Secretary shall carry out the administration of the business of the Federation.

-e.
-The costs incurred by the Secretariat shall be born by those Ordinary Members to which the general administration and other tasks have been assigned, unless and until other sources of funding are available.
+b.
+The costs incurred by the Secretary shall be borne by those Ordinary Members to which the general administration and other tasks have been assigned, unless and until other sources of funding are available.

 a.
 Source of funding: the financing required for the Federation activities could be covered through: